britorbs/consciousdb/docs/ARCHITECTURE.md

 # Architecture

-This document describes the runtime data flow, adaptive ranking components, observability, and extensibility points of the ConsciousDB Sidecar.
+This document describes the runtime data flow, adaptive ranking components, observability, and extensibility points of the ConsciousDB engine (formerly distributed as a deployable "sidecar").

 ## Request Flow (BYOVDB)